City Guide: Richmond, Virginia

 If you’re looking for a jumping off point for other cities on the East Coast like D.C., Norfolk, Baltimore, Philadelphia, and New York, Richmond’s situated perfectly!
 It’s both a prime destination in and of itself, as well as a good home base for exploring the rest of the Mid-Atlantic.

 You can get a taste of what Richmond’s about by viewing my drone video below:

 Spring and Fall are the best times to visit Richmond.
 You’ll find reasonable temperatures and plenty of sunshine.
 The Fall months can be chilly, but the vibrant foliage more than makes up for it.

 Summer is sunny and warm, but can be extremely humid, which may put off some visitors.

 Winter is not as bad as places farther north, and snow is rare.
-But between the cold and wind and the lack of foliage, it is the least pleasant season to go.
+Between the cold, the clouds, and the lack of foliage, it is arguably the least pleasant season to go.